How the Coronavirus Pandemic Will Impact Your Credit Worthiness

 Don’t believe me?
 Try getting an increase in your credit limit.
 It’s quite possibly one of the easiest things to do—as long as you are current on all your payments.
 There is no method for income verification and little to no compliance or due diligence involved in the process.

-In fact, most credit card companies automatically raise your limit without even asking you nowadays.
+In fact, most credit card companies automatically raise your limit without even asking you nowadays in an attempt to feed consumers caught in the vicious cycle of credit card debt.
 It’s possible they’ll ask for your updated income every once in a while, BUT this literally requires no verification on your part.
 You can put your income as $300,000—whether it’s true or not—you are EXTREMELY likely to get an increase in your credit limit.

 Consumer Debt Also at All-Time Highs